 Your partner's treatment may involve making changes to certain life habits.
 You can help your partner make and stick with these changes.
 For example:

-You can give the doctor the best account of your partner’s nighttime breathing and snoring patterns.
-Try to go along to doctor’s appointments.
-If you can’t go, write notes for your partner to give to the doctor.
-Describe your partner’s snoring and sleep breathing patterns in detail.
+You can give the healthcare provider the best account of your partner's nighttime breathing and snoring patterns.
+Try to go along to healthcare provider's appointments.
+If you can't go, write notes for your partner to give to the healthcare provider.
+Describe your partner's snoring and sleep breathing patterns in detail.

 Until treatment takes care of your partner's snoring: